Menopausal Hormone Therapy

 Beware of products with “secret formulas” or hormone-like ingredients that may cause harm.
 In the past, some “natural herbal supplements” made in other countries have been found to contain actual drugs, some of which have been banned from the United States because they are dangerous.
 It’s your right to know exactly what you’re taking and what side effects and drug interactions it may have.

-You can learn more in our document Dietary Supplements: What Is Safe?.
+You can learn more in Dietary Supplements: What Is Safe?

 Has more on menopause, menopause symptoms, and different types of symptom relief